ArtemDmytriv/GL_BaseCamp/w1/README.txt

 For making client:
 gcc client.c winfunc.c -o client -lws2_32
+**you can add -mwindows flag for spy startup** Please watch LOOPCOUNTER is lower 100 at head.h

 Version specs:

 -Now writing data by server to file is missing -Testing only in local areas
+-Have some troubles when clicks in running client window (if clien window minimize/hide all is ok)